Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: INTRODUCTION

+To highlight their uniqueness, collinear CSML AFMs were named as altermagnet in 2022 \cite{sp_sinova2021altermagnetism,sinova2021altermagnetism2}, which has dramatically promoted the related study including all the experiments above and many other works.
+However, all these interesting phenomena above require neither collinear magnetic order nor the absence of spin-orbit coupling, and clearly altermagnet is only a subset of CSML AFMs.
+Similar terminology has been extended to the non-collinear spins in real space \cite{AM_noncollinear}, while a thorough CSML theory in momentum space still lacks and is in urgent need in understanding unconventional properties of CSMLs and exploring more CSML materials.

-In this work, we developed a general and rigorous theory and algorithm to determine all the locked valleys with contrasting spin polarization, where the point operations in a magnetic space group (MSG) determine the allowed band splitting, the little co-group of a valley $\overline{G}^{\bm{k}}$ constrains the spin direction, and the coset representatives $\{g_m\}$ gives rise to all the paired valleys with locked spins.
-We found that all CSVLs can be classified into three types, collinear, coplanar or spatial, according to the direction of spins associated with the paired valleys, and each type of CSVL can be further categorized into four elementary families characterized by the symmetry guaranteeing zero magnetization in AFMs, and these 12 elementary kinds of CSVLs can serve as the building blocks of all CSVLs.
-Based on our theory and algorithm, 38 out of 122 MPGs were predicted to host CSVL and all the possible CSVLs indeed can be completely classified into the 12 elementary kinds.
-By combining with high-throughput first-principles calculations, 140 CSVL materials were screened out of 1794 experimentally verified AFMs in MAGNDATA \cite{data_gallego2016magndata}.
+In this work, we developed a general and rigorous theory and algorithm to determine all the locked valleys/momenta with contrasting spin polarization, where the point operations in a magnetic space group (MSG) determine the allowed band splitting, the little co-group of a momentum $\overline{G}^{\bm{k}}$ constrains the spin direction, and the coset representatives $\{g_m\}$ gives rise to all the paired momenta with locked spins.
+We found that all CSMLs can be classified into three types, collinear, coplanar, or spatial, according to the direction of spins associated with the paired momenta, and each type of CSML can be further categorized into four elementary families characterized by the symmetry guaranteeing zero magnetization in AFMs, and these 12 elementary kinds of CSMLs can serve as the building blocks of all CSMLs.
+Based on our theory and algorithm, 38 out of 122 MPGs were predicted to host CSML and all possible symmetry-paired momenta and CSMLs are systematically enumerated, which indeed can be completely classified into the 12 elementary kinds as suggested by qualitative analysis.
+By combining with high-throughput first-principles calculations, 142 CSML materials were screened out of 1794 experimentally verified AFMs in MAGNDATA \cite{data_gallego2016magndata}.
 The full list can be found in the supplementary material (SM).